web3bch/bch-wallet-bridge.js/docs/web3bch-wallet.rst

 --------------

-currentDAppTxId
+currentDAppId
 =====================

 .. code:: ts

-   web3bch.wallet.currentDAppTxId()
+   web3bch.wallet.currentDAppId()

-Returns the current DAppTxId the provider uses.
+Returns the current DAppId the provider uses.
 The default value is ``undefined``.

 -------
 Returns
 -------

-``Promise<string>`` - the DAppTxId
+``Promise<string>`` - the DAppId

 -------
 Example